Gender Roles in the Bedroom, the Therapy Room, and the Mind

 Up to 67% of women have faked an orgasm at least once (Muehlenhard & Shippee, 2010), many citing the desire to “boost their partner’s ego,” “end sex faster,” or avoid uncomfortable conversations.
 They’re not broken.
 They’re exhausted — from being both the audience and the actress in a play they didn’t write.

 Even in same-sex couples, the shadows of male-centric porn culture distort expectations.
-I’ve worked with lesbian clients who feel inadequate — not because they don’t want to please each other, but because “lesbian sex” is often portrayed as a glossy performance for the male gaze, not a genuine exploration of mutual desire.
+Sometimes one can see lesbian clients in sexology counselling who feel inadequate — not because they don’t want to please each other, but because “lesbian sex” is often portrayed as a glossy performance for the male gaze, not a genuine exploration of mutual desire.

 This isn’t biology.
 This is choreography — handed down through centuries of one-sided storytelling.
 A performance that centers one body and silences the other.
 Sex isn’t a mystery — it’s just been scripted by people who never bothered to ask both actors how they feel.